Okarpets/NG-Project/README.md

 - `-read <json_name> <id>` - Read and process all scenario in a document OR one scenario in the file by scenario id

-- `-show <json_name> <id>` -- Show you all scenario in the file OR one scenario in the file by secanrio id
+- `-show <json_name> <id>` -- Show you all scenario in the file OR one scenario in the file by scenaio id

- `If you don't enter id -show test show you all scenarios`
+ `If you don't enter an id in -show, all scenarios will be shown to you`

 ## How to use
 **1.** Create excel file called *"TestResults"*.